-The center for computational evolutionary morphometry (CCEM) at the University of Copenhagen brings together leading experts from evolutionary biology, computer science and mathematical modelling to take further Darwin’s quest for knowledge on change of animal and human morphology over time with modern mathematical and computational tools.
-We wish to gain phylogenetic information from observed morphological evolution and push forward stochastic shape analysis methodology enabling computation and statistical inference in stochastic shape models.
+The Center for Computational Evolutionary Morphometry (CCEM) at the University of Copenhagen brings together leading experts from evolutionary biology, computer science, and mathematical modelling to further our understanding of organismal change through time.
+We wish to gain phylogenetic information from observed phenotypes through advance stochastic shape analysis, enabling the computational modelling of morphological evolution.

-By way of this cross-disciplinary collaboration that combines full shape analysis, stochastic and statistical shape modelling and phylogenetic inference, we aim to identify evolutionary trends across the Tree of Life, revealing new patterns of biodiversity, lineage and kinships between species.
+By way of this cross-disciplinary collaboration that combines modern infinite dimensional shape analysis, stochastic shape modelling and phylogenetic inference, we aim to identify evolutionary trends across the Tree of Life, revealing hidden patterns of biodiversity and kinships between species.

 - July 2022: CCEM hosted the Math on Long Island workshop.